rpatterson/prunerr/README.rst

 - A `Docker`_ container image for end users
 - A Docker image for development, which runs tests
 - A `Makefile`_ for local development, build, test, and maintenance
-- A target that formats all Python code, including using `Black`_ for style
+- A target that formats all Python code, including by using `Black`_ for style
 - A `kitchen sink linter configuration`_ for `Prospector`_ that runs all available Python code checks
 - A `tox.ini`_ configuration for `Tox`_ to run all tests and linters across supported